stolostron/search-collector/readme.md

 # search-collector

-This process runs on remotely managed clusters and collects data about the resources which exist there and how those resources relate to each other, then sends that data back to the hub cluster.
+This process runs on managed clusters and collects data about the resources which exist there and how those resources relate to each other, then sends that data back to the hub cluster.
 In conjunction with the [aggregator](https://github.com/open-cluster-management/search-aggregator), provides backend functionality supporting the [search features of OCM](https://github.com/open-cluster-management/search/blob/master/feature-spec/search.md).

 ## Config and Usage